 Minors in Business for Non-Business Majors

-Students enrolled in divisions of the University other than the Culverhouse College of Commerce may apply for admission to one of the business minors supported by the College, subject to the provisions stated below.
+Students enrolled in divisions of the University other than the Culverhouse College of Business may apply for admission to one of the business minors supported by the College, subject to the provisions stated below.
 Approval of the student’s dean is required.
+Each student can earn only one business minor.

-Except for the general business minor, which requires a minimum grade point average of 2.0, non-business majors admitted to a business minor must have GPAs of 2.5 or higher for all college-level and University of Alabama coursework attempted.
-A student whose GPA falls below these standards may petition the associate dean for undergraduate student services of the Culverhouse College of Commerce for admission to the minor if the student’s GPA for the last 30 hours attempted is at least 2.5.
+Except for the general business minor, which requires a minimum GPA of 2.0, non-business majors admitted to a business minor must have GPAs of 2.5 or higher for all college level and University of Alabama coursework attempted.
+A student whose GPA falls below these standards may petition the associate dean for undergraduate student services of the Culverhouse College of Business for admission to the minor if the student’s GPA for the last 30 hours attempted is at least 2.5.
 A student admitted to a business minor will be permitted to enroll in all courses required for that specific minor even if the student’s GPA subsequently falls below a 2.5, provided all other enrollment requirements are met.
-All 300- or 400-level courses in the minor must be taken in residence at UA, unless permission is given by a Commerce department chair to transfer a course from another four-year institution.
+All 300- or 400-level courses in the minor must be taken in residence at UA, unless permission is given by a Business department chair to transfer a course from another four-year institution.
 A GPA of 2.0 or higher within the minor must be achieved in order to complete it.

-The minor in economics is offered jointly by the Culverhouse College of Commerce and the College of Arts and Sciences; business students are allowed to complete this minor.
+The minor in economics is offered jointly by the Culverhouse College of Business and the College of Arts and Sciences; business students are allowed to complete this minor.

-Students are responsible for ensuring that they have met all University, College, major and minor requirements.
-However, each student must meet with an adviser in the major department for academic planning and to be cleared for registration each semester.
-College advisers are also available for additional assistance with minor, College and University requirements.
+Students are responsible for ensuring that they have met all University, College, major, and minor requirements.
+However, each student must meet with an advisor in the major department for academic planning and to be cleared for registration each semester.
+College advisors are also available for additional assistance with minor, College, and University requirements.

 |EC 110||Principles of Microeconomics||3|